mrisher/smtp-sts/reporting.md

 which do not begin with `v=TLSRPTv1;` are discarded.
 If the number of resulting records is not one, senders MUST assume the recipient domain does not implement TLSRPT.
-Parsers MUST accept TXT records which are syntactically valid (i.e. valid key-value pairs seprated by semi-colons) and implementing a superset of this specification, in which case unknown fields SHALL be ignored.
+Parsers MUST accept TXT records which are syntactically valid (i.e. valid key-value pairs separated by semi-colons) and implementing a superset of this specification, in which case unknown fields SHALL be ignored.

 ## Example Reporting Policy